Pepeland/wp-ssbhesabfa/README.txt

 * fix set variation bug
 * fix API bulk request, Splid to 1000 item per request
 * add tax to Freight

+= 1.1.7 - 26.02.2021 =
+* bug fix: add new item in hesabfa by updating product hesabfa code relation

 == Upgrade Notice ==
 Automatic updates should work smoothly, but we still recommend you back up your site.